Children's Vision Screening

 Alison Heywood, Head Orthoptist, Milton Keynes Hospital

-“All children in state schools in the mid and south Bucks areas are tested using Keeler LogMAR by a School Nurse or assistant in Year 1 or sometimes in Reception.
-Referral is then made either to an Optometrist or Orthoptist as per guidelines agreed between the School Nursing team and the Head Orthoptists at Wycombe, Amersham and Stoke Mandeville.
-Our guidelines state that equal unilateral vision of 0.1 is satisfactory.
-Where there is a difference of one line only or equally reduced vision of 0.2 or 0.3 then the parent will be advised to take the child to an Optometrist.
+“All children in state schools in the mid and south Bucks areas are tested by a School Nurse or assistant in Year 1 or sometimes in Reception using the computerised Thomson LogMAR Vision Screening Tool.
+Referral is then made either to a High Street Optometrist or Orthoptist as per guidelines agreed between the School Nursing team and the Buckinghamshire Healthcare Trust Orthoptic Department.
+Our guidelines state that equal unilateral vision of 0.2 is satisfactory as per the British and Irish Orthoptic Society Vision Screening guidelines.
+Where there is a difference of one line only or equally reduced vision up to 0.375 then the parent will be advised to take the child to a High Street Optometrist.
 If there is two lines difference in vision or equally reduced vision of 0.4 or worse then referral to the Orthoptic Department is recommended.
 Whilst the School Nurses do not test specifically for strabismus, referral to the Orthoptic Department is recommended should there be any concern in that regard.
 When a child is referred to the Orthoptic Department from the School Nursing service, the first hospital appointment will include an orthoptic assessment and a refraction by a Hospital Optometrist.”

 Rachel Gallaher, Head Orthoptist, Stoke Mandeville Hospital